ar-io/ar-io-sdk/README.md

 #### `getPrescribedObservers({ epochIndex })`

 Retrieves the prescribed observers of the IO process.
-To fetch prescribed observers for a previous epoch set the `evaluationOptions` to the desired epoch.
+To fetch prescribed observers for a previous epoch set the `epochIndex` to the desired epoch index.

 ```typescript
 const io = IO.init();